nathaliarmolina/JavaRockPaperScissors/README.md

 ![image](https://github.com/user-attachments/assets/1006e7ab-c73b-4a29-8795-ed13e556f4ea)

 ### The Player can choose to play a certain amount of rounds or just play infinitely!
-At the end of rounds, You will see if You Win, Lose or Draw the game
+At the end of rounds, You will see if You Win, Lose or Draw the game.
+### Choose between 10, 15, 20, 25, 30, 40, 50 or infinite rounds!
 ### (In infinite mode, you can stop the game whenever You want and see the game result).

 ### Win